The Breakdown of Resummed Perturbation Theory at High Energies: Conclusions

 In this work, we have gone beyond $\varphi^4$ theory and computed $1 \to n$ multiparticle amplitudes at the kinematic threshold in scalar quantum field theories with higher-order self-interactions.
 Closely following the methods put forward in~\cite{Libanov:1994ug,Libanov:1995gh,Bezrukov:1995qh,Libanov:1996vq}, we have calculated the quantum corrections to the matrix element $\bra{0} \varphi \ket{0}$, which generates all multipartcle threshold amplitudes~\cite{Brown:1992ay}.
 By examining the leading singularity structure of the quantum fluctuations in a classical background field, we have been able to compute these quantum contributions to large orders in perturbation theory.
 In turn, this enables us to determine all leading-$n$ contributions to the multiparticle amplitudes.
 In the case of $\varphi^6$ theory, quite surprisingly, a complete resummation of the divergent series expansion yields

 Here, schematically, $F$ is a function of the combination $\lambda^2 n^4$ only.
 This is a remarkable result in its own right, because it is structurally more profound than the exponentiation found in $\varphi^4$ theory.
 Nevertheless, it precisely agrees with explicit computations in the analogous quantum mechanical setting~\cite{Schenk:2019kmx}.
-Crucially, it has dire phenomenological consequences which, perhaps even more critical, are entirely independent of the exact form of the function $F$.
-That is, we can immediately conclude that for $\lambda \to 0$ and $n \to \infty$ with $\lambda n^2$ constant, the multiparticle amplitude in $\varphi^6$ theory seriously violates the unitarity requirement of the quantum theory.
+Crucially, it may have dire phenomenological consequences which, perhaps even more critical, are entirely independent of the exact form of the function $F$.
+That is, we can immediately conclude that for $\lambda \to 0$ and $n \to \infty$ with $\lambda n^2$ constant, the multiparticle amplitude in $\varphi^6$ theory grows without bounds.
+Ultimately, this may even point towards a violation of the unitarity requirement in the quantum theory.
+A fully conclusive argument supporting this, however, would require a more careful calculation beyond the kinematic threshold, as we will briefly discuss momentarily.
 In fact, within the framework of leading singularities, there is a straightforward generalization to a weakly-coupled scalar field theory featuring a higher-order self-interaction $\varphi^k$.
 In this case, the leading-$n$ contributions to the amplitude schematically take the schematic form